Battle of the Vozha River

-The Russians were led by Prince Dmitri Ivanovich of Moscow, who had not yet received his nickname Donskoi.
+Battle

 The Tatars were commanded by murza Begich.
 The two armies met near the river Vozha, a tributary of the Oka.
 After successful reconnaissance Dmitri managed to block the ford which the Tatars intended to use for the crossing of the river.
-He occupied a good position for his troops on a hill.
-The Russians' formation had a shape of a bow with Donskoy leading the center and the flanks under the command of Timofey Velyaminov and Andrei of Polotsk.
+He and his troops held a good position on a hill.
+The Russians' formation was in the shape of a bow with Donskoy leading the center and the flanks under the command of Timofey Velyaminov and Andrei of Polotsk.

 After waiting a long time, Begich decided to cross the river and to encircle the Russians from both sides.
 However, the attack of the Tatar cavalry was repelled and the Russians went over to a counter-attack.
 The Tatars left their tracks and began retreating in disorder, many of them drowned in the river.
 Begich himself was killed.

 The Vozha battle was the first serious victory of the Russians over a big army of the Golden Horde.
 It had a big psychological effect before the famous Battle of Kulikovo because it demonstrated the vulnerability of the Tatar cavalry which was unable to overcome tough resistance or withstand determined counter-attacks.
 For Mamai, the defeat of Vozha meant a direct challenge by Dmitry which caused him to start a new unsuccessful campaign two years later.